Russia Micronutrient Fertilizer Market Size and Share

 By Application Mode: Soil Application Leads, Fertigation Accelerates

-Soil application dominated 2024 with a 91.0% share and remains the backbone of the Russia micronutrient fertilizer market.
+Soil application captured 52.9% of the Russia micronutrient fertilizer market share in 2025, making it the largest application segment.
 Its primacy stems from compatibility with conventional spreaders and low technical barriers, allowing granular blends to piggyback on existing NPK distribution.
 Foliar spraying holds a smaller share but is gaining relevance among progressive growers adopting drone-based systems and liquid formulations optimized for rapid tissue uptake and stress recovery.

-Fertigation posts a robust 6.5% CAGR, driven by the introduction of new drip and center-pivot systems in high-value vegetable clusters.
+Fertigation posts a robust 8.8% CAGR during 2026 to 2031, driven by the introduction of new drip and center-pivot systems in high-value vegetable clusters.
 Precise nutrient delivery through irrigation lines minimizes leaching, thereby increasing use efficiency and enhancing environmental compliance.
-As farm consolidation continues and technology costs fall, the Russia micronutrient fertilizer market size for fertigation and foliar formats is expected to widen, gradually eroding granular dominance while maintaining overall product value balance.
+As farm consolidation continues and technology costs fall, the Russia micronutrient fertilizer market size for fertigation and foliar formats is projected to widen, gradually eroding granular dominance while maintaining overall product value balance.

 By Crop Type: Field Crops Sustain Market Foundation